Become a Professional Health Data Scientist

 If you have been thinking about doing a Masters degree, but not been able to afford the fees up front, then the MSc Health Data Science teaching team has some good news for you.

 Student Finance Wales are now offering a range of loans to cover Post Graduate courses, subject to eligibility.
-As a result of this, the MSc in Health Informatics has developed a variety of delivery modes to ensure you are meeting the criteria relating to the duration of the course.
+As a result of this, the MSc in Health Data Science has developed a variety of delivery modes to ensure you are meeting the criteria relating to the duration of the course.
 You can now study full or part time and can choose either 1, 2 or 3 year options.

 Further details of the loan scheme can be found here.